-The High Performance Area is a designation that aims to raise the level of sustainability through exceeding minimum requirements for high performing, energy-efficient buildings.
+The High Performance Area is a designation that aims to raise the level of sustainability through exceeding minimum requirements for high performing, energyefficient buildings.

-In the High Performance Area, buildings must meet the public benefits category for CR Energy Conservation and Generation 59-C 15.856 (b).
+• In the High Performance Area, buildings must meet the public benefits category for CR Energy Conservation and Generation 59-4.7.3.F.3.
 An optional method building over 4 stories must exceed the current ASHRAE 90.1 requirement by at least 15 percent.
-Should the County approve the International Green Construction Code (IgCC), building energy performance must rank two points lower (more efficient) than the Zero Energy Performance Index (zEPI) score listed in the most recent International Green Building Code (IGCC) as locally amended.
+Should the County approve alternative or additional standards, similar improvements in efficiency should be required.